blex-max/expos/docs/usage.md

   Scope is 'record' (whole record skipped) or a statistic ID.
   Reasons: not_biallelic, complex, insufficient_support, insufficient_background,
   heterogeneous_read_length, insufficient_reads_for_test, zero_variance,
-  no_support, no_background, reference_too_short, reference_has_n.
+  reference_too_short, reference_has_n.
   """>
 ```

 Effect size is a standardised z-score relative to the null distribution.
 0.0 indicates no difference from background, positive values indicate tighter clustering than background, in standard deviations away from the null.
 The null here is the distribution of the statistic over every equally-sized subsample of the background.
 Effect size is deterministic and does not move with `--seed`.
 The p-value is one-sided, giving the probability that a random subsample of the background would produce a statistic at least as extreme as the observed value. *p*-values are estimated by Monte-Carlo sampling; resolution is bounded by the draw count to 0.005.
 A large effect size combined with a small p-value, especially if found in a low complexity region as indicated by `RCMPLX`, may indicate a spurious variant call.
 A z-score of 3.0 is approximately the 1% false-positive point for each.
-It is not constant across support sizes; with only five supporting reads the true false-positive rate at 3.0 is nearer 2%, and low support is common in somatic calling.
+It is not constant across support sizes; with only five supporting reads the true false-positive rate at 3.0 is nearer 2%.

 Every output VCF is also tagged with metadata in the header: a `##source` line (program, version and UTC timestamp) and an `##expos_command` line recording the invocation.

-!!! note "MLAS"
-    `MLAS[0]` is equivalent to ASRD as may be familiar to some users - thresholding on this value may be inadvisable for indels since a decrease in alignment score is confounded with the presence of the indel itself.
+For a guide to the theory behind the spatial annotations made see [Concepts](concepts.md).

 ## Missing Values